stevedonovan/cargo-docgen/readme.md

 It will run this snippet using `cargo run --example` and comment the result appropriately.
 You can type the doc test in a real editor, run it immediately, and have something that can be pasted directly into your code.
-(I don't know about others, but I do like typing Rust in a code-aware editor, and I do not like waiting for several minutes to find out if I have made the inevitable mistake.)
+(I don't know about other people, but I like typing Rust in a code-aware editor, and I do not like waiting to find out if I have inevitable mistakes.)

 This comment is suitable for any code item which is not module-level.
 If I said `cargo docgen -m answer.rs`, the result is formatted for a module-level example: